s341507/data2410-portfolio2/docs/rapport.md

 # 2. VM2 and VM3: Install zabbix-proxy and zabbix-agent 10%

-Starter med å hente: ` wget https://repo.zabbix.com/zabbix/6.1/ubuntu/pool/main/z/zabbix-release/zabbix-release_6.1-1%2Bubuntu20.04_all.deb`
+We start by fetching this: ` wget https://repo.zabbix.com/zabbix/6.1/ubuntu/pool/main/z/zabbix-release/zabbix-release_6.1-1%2Bubuntu20.04_all.deb`
-Sånn at vi kan installere `zabbix-agent`
+So that we can install the `zabbix-agent`

 Installing zabbix-proxy on VM2: